Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 commission, interest, discount or other compensation or remuneration allowed to them.

-9. JTSL along with its directors, employees, associates or other representatives and its
+9. BCML along with its directors, employees, associates or other representatives and its

 Group Companies along with its directors, employees, associates or other representatives